Conduct of Business

-Directors and managers are responsible to all stakeholders of the business.
+Directors and managers benefit by holding themselves responsible to all stakeholders of the business.
 These include investors, government bodies and the community, as well as employees, customers and suppliers.

 A business should fully comply with all applicable laws and regulations.
 If you consider a law to be at variance with your own social or ethical values, seek advice before taking action.

 Seek to do away with dangers and abuses by creating an atmosphere and culture in your workplace that encourages health, safety, integrity and well-being as well as high productivity.